Superforms, supercurrents and convex geometry: Volumes and mixed volumes of convex bodies.

-The following proposition from \cite{Lagerberg} plays an important role in this paper, but we give a different proof here. \begin{thm} Let $\psi$ be a convex function in $\R^n$ of linear growth, and $\psi^\circ$ its indicator function.
+for some $c\in \R$ and $a\in \R^n$.
+By 1-homogeneity, $c=0$, so $h_L=h_K+x\cdot a= h_{K+a}$.
+Since the support function determines the convex body, the proposition follows. \end{proof} This means that any translation invariant functional on the space of convex bodies must be of the form $K\to F(\omega_K)$.
+The next proposition from \cite{Lagerberg} makes this explicit for the (Lebesgue) volume.
+(The proof here is different from the one in \cite{Lagerberg}.) \begin{thm} Let $\psi$ be a convex function in $\R^n$ of linear growth, and $\psi^\circ$ its indicator function.
 Then $\psi^\circ$ is the support function $h_K$ for a uniquely determined convex body $K$.
 We have

 the Lebesgue measure of $K$. \end{thm} \begin{proof} We first note that if $K$ has empty interior, then $K$ is included in a hyperplane, that we can take to be $\{x_1=0\}$, and so has measure zero.
 Then $h_K(x)$ depends only on $x_2, ... x_n$, so $(\ddhash h_K)^n=0$.
 So the proposition holds in this case and we assume from now on that the interior of $K$ is non-empty.
-By Theorem \ref{MAestimate} it is enough to prove the proposition for {\it some} $\psi$ with $\psi^\circ$.
+By Theorem \ref{MAestimate} it is enough to prove the proposition for {\it some} $\psi$ with $\psi^\circ=h_K$.

 A convenient choice (cf. \cite{Gromov}) is

 Then $\psi$ is convex and $\psi^\circ=h_K$, since $L^t$-norms tend to the $L^\infty$-norm when $t\to\infty$.
 Put

 the gradient map of $\psi$.
 We claim that $g$ is a diffeomorphism from $\R^n$ to the interior of $K$.
 To start with